gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

           time never is an issue.

-   The conclusion of these implementation details is that where DTLS in SCTP can use existing DTLS implementations, include OpenSSL's DTLS 1.2 implementation it is not known if any DTLS stack exist that fully support the requirements in DTLS/SCTP.
-It is expected that a DTLS/SCTP implementation will have to also extended a DTLS implementation.
+   The conclusion of these implementation details is that where DTLS in SCTP can use existing DTLS implementations, including OpenSSL's DTLS 1.2 implementation.
+It is not known if any DTLS stack exist that fully support the requirements in DTLS/SCTP.
+It is expected that a DTLS/SCTP implementation will have to also extended some DTLS implementation.